fac30sb/discord-chatbot--Oleg/README.md

-> [!WARNING]
+   > [!IMPORTANT]
    > 3. Create the config.json, place it in your root directory and use config-example.json as a template

    ```json
    {